fightfil/fightfil.github.io-src/content/pages/penultimate-step/index.md

     from Glastonbury, CT.

-    Over the years, Natalie has dated a string of the most desirable men avalaible.
+    Over the years, Natalie has dated a string of the most desirable men available.
 In high school, she dated the captains of the Football team, the Basketball team, and the Crew team (which was really the most popular sport at Glastonbury High).